The Seventh Seal: Plot

 At the town's inn, Raval manipulates Plog and other customers into intimidating Jof.
 The bullying is broken up by Jöns, who slashes Raval's face.
-The knight and squire are joined by Jof's family and a repentant Plog.
-Block enjoys a picnic of milk and wild strawberries that Mia has gathered and declares, "I'll carry this memory between my hands as if it were a bowl filled to the brim with fresh milk...
-And it will be an adequate sign — it will be enough for me."
+The knight and squire are joined by Jof's family, Jöns, and the mute servant girl.
+Block enjoys a picnic of milk and wild strawberries that Mia has gathered and promises to remember that evening for the rest of his life.

-Block now invites Plog and the actors to shelter from the plague in his castle.
+He then invites Plog and the actors to shelter from the plague in his castle.
 When they encounter Skat and Lisa in the forest, she returns to Plog, while Skat fakes a remorseful suicide.
 As the group moves on, Skat climbs a tree to spend the night, but Death appears beneath and cuts down the tree.

-Meeting the condemned woman being drawn to execution, Block asks her to summon Satan so he can question him about God.
+Meeting the condemned woman being led to execution, Block asks her to summon Satan so he can question him about God.
 The girl claims she has done so, but the knight only sees her terror and gives her herbs to take away her pain as she is placed on the pyre.

 They encounter Raval, stricken by the plague.
 Jöns stops the servant girl from uselessly bringing him water, and Raval dies alone.
-Jof tells his wife that he can see the knight playing chess with Death and decides to flee with his family, while Block knowingly keeps Death occupied.
+Jof then sees the knight playing chess with Death and decides to flee with his family, while Block knowingly keeps Death occupied.

-As Death states "No one escapes me", Block knocks the chess pieces over but Death restores them to their place.
+As Death states, "No one escapes me," Block knocks the chess pieces over, but Death restores them to their places.
 On the next move, Death wins the game and announces that when they meet again, it will be the last time for all.
-Death then asks Block if he achieved the "meaningful deed" he wished to accomplish and the knight replies that he has.
+Death then asks Block if he achieved the "meaningful deed" he wished to accomplish.
+The knight replies that he has.

 Block is reunited with his wife and the party shares a final supper, interrupted by Death's arrival.
-The rest of the party then introduce themselves, and the mute servant girl greets him with "It is finished."
+The other members of the party then introduce themselves, and the formerly mute servant girl greets him with "It is finished.".

 Jof and his family have sheltered in their caravan from a storm, which he interprets as the Angel of Death passing by.
-In the morning, Jof's second sight allows him to see the knight and his companions being led away over the hillside in a wild Dance of Death.
+In the morning, Jof sees a vision of the knight and his companions being led away over the hillside in a Dance of Death.